ykmnkmi/astra.dart/astra_cli/README.md

                                           Must be within application root folder.
 -C, --directory=<.>                       Application root folder.
 -D, --define=<key=value>                  Define an environment declaration.
--v, --verbose                             Print detailed logging.

 Server options:
-    --server-type=<h1x>                   Server type.

-          [h1x]                           HTTP/1.x Shelf server.

--j, --concurrency=<1>                     Number of isolates.
 -a, --address=<localhost>                 Bind server to this address.
                                           Bind will perform a InternetAddress.lookup and use the first value in the list.
 -p, --port=<8080>                         Bind server to this port.
                                           If port has the value 0 an ephemeral port will be chosen by the system.
                                           The actual port used can be retrieved using the port getter.
+    --ssl-key=<file.key>                  SSL key file.
+    --ssl-cert=<file.crt>                 SSL certificate file.
+    --ssl-key-password=<password>         SSL keyfile password.
     --backlog=<0>                         Number of connections to hold in backlog.
                                           If it has the value of 0 a reasonable value will be chosen by the system.
+    --v6Only                              Restrict IP addresses to version 6 (IPv6) only.
+                                          If an IP version 6 (IPv6) address is used, both IP version 6 (IPv6) and version 4 (IPv4) connections will be accepted.
     --shared                              Specifies whether additional servers can bind to the same combination of address, port and v6Only.
                                           If it's true and more servers are bound to the port, then the incoming connections will be distributed among all the bound servers.
-    --v6Only                              Restrict IP addresses to version 6 (IPv6) only.
-                                          If an IP version 6 (IPv6) address is used, both IP version 6 (IPv6) and version 4 (IPv4) connections will be accepted.
-    --ssl-key=<file.key>                  SSL key file.
-    --ssl-cert=<file.crt>                 SSL certificate file.
-    --ssl-key-password=<password>         SSL keyfile password.
+    --server-type=<shelf>                 Server type.

+          [shelf]                         HTTP/1.x shelf server.

+-i, --isolates=<1>                        Number of isolates.

 Debugging options:
     --debug
-    --hot
+    --hot-reload
 -w, --watch
     --service-port=<8181>
     --enable-asserts
+-v, --verbose                             Print detailed logging.

 Run "astra help" to see global options.
 ```